 Although the Vikes’ front seven only managed one sack on Monday, the entire defense stepped up and showed why this team could be a dark horse for the NFC North title this season.
 In the run game, the Saints managed just 60 yards (nine of which came on the first play of the game), largely due to the efforts of DE Everson Griffen and DT Linval Joseph.

 Meanwhile, an array of blitzes kept Drew Brees on his toes in the passing game, forcing him to hurry his throws, and he very nearly gave up a pick to Eric Kendricks with his first attempt of the game.
-Brees did end up with 291 yards passing, but it took him until late in the 3rd quarter to reach the 100-yard mark, and he failed to register a touchdown until deep into garbage time.
+Brees did end up with 291 yards passing, but it took him until late in the third quarter to reach the 100-yard mark, and he failed to register a touchdown until deep into garbage time.

 Brees is an elite quarterback, but the Vikings defense kept him bottled up for most of the game, and even though he managed to get the Saints into the red zone on a number of occasions, the Vikings were able to hold them to field goals on all but one of their five trips inside the Minnesota 20.